 Learn more about the wear and tear of bruxism on your teeth

 Want to update that aging smile?
 Do you think your bruxism might necessitate restorative work?
+If you’re looking for smile enhancement to repair short or translucent teeth, we offer a wide range of long term solutions.
 Dr. Fondriest offers a variety of cosmetic and restorative services.
 To reserve an appointment at our office, contact us at (847) 234-0517.
 We serve the Chicago area.